cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   The value of `int` MUST be in range `[0,256)`.

 * `I2OSP` and `OS2IP` from {{!RFC8017}}, which are used, respectively, to
-  convert a byte string to a non-negative integer and to convert a non-negative integer to a byte string.
+  convert a non-negative integer to a byte string and convert a byte string to a non-negative integer.

 # Overview